This post may contain affiliate links. Please read our disclosure.

 Review score: 5 stars

 To my surprise, I REALLY liked this yogurt.
-I’m surprised because I usually don’t enjoy most keto products but this was excellent.
+I’m surprised because I usually don’t enjoy most keto products, but this was excellent.
 The texture is smooth and silky with a distinct berry flavor.
 It’s not too sweet and I really enjoyed eating it.

-It’s surprisingly high in protein (15 grams) for a keto snack but it only has 2 grams net carbs and 1 gram of sugar in a serving.
+It’s surprisingly high in protein (15 grams) for a keto snack but it only has 2 grams of net carbs and 1 gram of sugar in a serving.

 Because it’s a keto snack, it’s high in fat and therefore also fairly high in calories compared to other low-carb yogurts.
-So if you’re looking to limit your calories, be careful with this one because it’s hard to only eat part of it, it’s that good.
+So, if you’re looking to limit your calories, be careful with this one because it’s hard to only eat part of it — it’s that good.

 BUY ON AMAZON